Rivian

 The Challenge: Terminology Chaos and Diagnostic Inconsistency

-Context: At a major Electric Vehicle (EV) Manufacturer (Anonymized as "Advanced Mobility Company"), rapid growth led to decentralized naming conventions for internal and external components, features, and tools.
-This nomenclature chaos caused friction between teams (Product, Engineering, Marketing, Service) and directly impacted the accuracy and efficiency of Service Technicians.
+Context: At a major Electric Vehicle (EV) Manufacturer, rapid growth led to decentralized naming conventions for internal and external components, features, and tools.
+This nomenclature chaos caused friction between teams (Product, Engineering, Marketing, Service, Brand) and directly impacted the accuracy and efficiency of Service Technicians.

 Goal 1 (Nomenclature): Establish a centralized, governed process for defining and approving all company-wide terminology to ensure consistency across all user-facing and internal content.
 Goal 2 (Workflows): Design, standardize, and train global service advisors and technicians on complex, multi-step diagnostic troubleshooting workflows to increase first-time fix rates and reduce administrative time.